2026 IPR.Global Summer Research Institute (SRI)

 SRI Overview

-The IPR.Global Summer Research Institute (SRI) is an intensive 3-day synchronous program followed by 2-4 weeks of asynchronous mentorship for health practitioners, educators, researchers, and graduate students in the field of interprofessional education and collaborative practice (IPECP).
+The 2026 IPR.Global Summer Research Institute (SRI) is an intensive 4-day synchronous program followed by 2 months of asynchronous mentorship for health practitioners, educators, researchers, and graduate students in the field of interprofessional education and collaborative practice (IPECP).
 SRI aims to provide fellows (participants) with the knowledge, skills, and mentorship necessary to develop, seek funding for, conduct, and disseminate high-quality IPECP research.
 Fellows participate in a synchronous, online curriculum over three days, and then participate in one month of mentorship from expert IPECP researchers to develop their own research project.
-The three day online curriculum will be hosted over Zoom between September 19 – 21, 2025.
+The four day online curriculum will be hosted over Zoom between July 8 and July 22 – 24, 2026.
 Through participation in SRI, fellows with exceptional IPECP research projects may be eligible to receive a seed grant of up to $2,000.

 There is no cost for participation in the IPR.Global Summer Research Institute.